 Housing need in Chile

-Within this context, Habitat Chile’s principal success, and main source of funding, has been through ongoing partnerships with government programs.
-These partnerships combine established housing subsidies with Habitat’s technical assistance programs and creative housing solutions.
-With additional support and leadership from organizations such as Habitat, government housing and subsidy programs successfully encourage low-income sectors to obtain legal property through formal channels, creating a more secure foundation for each family’s future.
+Within this context, the greatest success of Habitat Chile has been in partnership with government programs, which combine housing subsidies established with technical assistance programs from Habitat.
+With the leadership of organizations such as Habitat for Humanity, the government’s housing program has encouraged low-income sectors to obtain their property legally through formal channels, thus creating a more secure foundation for the future of everyfamily.

 Habitat for Humanity in Chile

 Habitat for Humanity Chile works with socially vulnerable families and communities, providing housing solutions, facilitating community support and offering various services in an efficient and sustainable manner, thus benefiting the entire nation.

 Habitat for Humanity Chile carries out various projects for families in vulnerable conditions, affected by special situations (children with illnesses or disabilities, elderly, female heads of household; disasters and emergencies).

 These projects are realized by channeling resources from donors (individuals, foundations and companies), volunteer opportunities (national and international) and with the commitment and support from the family who benefits, and the institution.